 Stage 1 of the second round of review and assessment completed in 2006, concluded that PM{10} emissions were not significantly contentious.
-However, since PM{10} monitoring equipment is installed at Lord Lurgan Park, it was deemed useful to keep updated emissions data for PM{10} , as it is considered one of the key pollutants with regards to road traffic emissions.
-With the M1 & M12 motorway links passing through the Craigavon Borough Council area, the monitoring of PM{10} data remains an essential element in ongoing assessment of local air quality in the area.
+PM{10} monitoring equipment had been installed at Lord Lurgan Park, it was deemed useful at that time to keep updated emissions data for PM{10} , as it was considered one of the key pollutants with regards to road traffic emissions.
+With the M1 & M12 motorway links passing through the Craigavon Borough Council area, the monitoring of PM{10} data was an essential element in ongoing assessment of local air quality in the area.
+However since 2006 the automatic monitoring station at Lord Lurgan Park has been decommissioned, as it was determined following the examination of historical monitoring data, that the likelihood of emissions breeching the objective limits for PM10 were negligible and therefore the cost of operating the site was not viable.